 The implications are vast.
 First, most people that are arrested and never convicted do not exercise their right to have their arrest record destroyed either knowingly or having never been informed of this right.
 Second, there is no indication that the Department of Justice or the local courts are going be informing individuals whether formally or informally that they can have their arrest or conviction records destroyed after the statutory two year period.

-The Law Office of Lauren K Johnson represents many clients that have been arrested for various marijuana related crimes.
+The Johnson Criminal Law Group represents many clients that have been arrested for various marijuana related crimes.
 If you are currently facing a marijuana related charge, contact our office today .